operate-first/community/open-source-services.md

 If your project grows bigger, and has many participants, then forming a community with the typical components (communication venues, code of conduct, governance, etc.) is _recommended_, and brings significant further Open Source benefits.

 Among other things, having a community means sharing your documentation, issues, and a roadmap.
 It also means conducting most planning conversations about the service in the open, and not limiting participation to your team.
-Without these things, your community interaction will be more painful.
+Without these things, your community interaction will be more painful as crossing the boundary between commuity and Red Hat private has a high context switching cost.